HL7/carin-digital-insurance-card/input/pagecontent/Physical_Insurance_Card_Data_Elements.md

 ### Physical Insurance Card Data Elements
-<p>This table outlines the necessary data elements found on physicial insurance cards.
+<p>This table outlines the necessary data elements found on physical insurance cards.
 This list of data elements was compiled through collaboration with numerous subject-matter experts across major insurance companies in the US.
 The authors of this IG also consulted the following resources for additional guidance:</p>

 *	WEDI Health Identification Card Implementation Guide
 *	WEDI Virtual Clipboard